How to Connect Local with CodeKit

-Side note: if you weren’t actually interested in using CodeKit for its live previews and auto-refreshing, and all you wanted was the code features, you could just add whatever directory you’re working in instead of adding the whole site.
+If you weren’t actually interested in using CodeKit for its live previews and auto-refreshing, and all you wanted was the code features, you could just add whatever directory you’re working in (the theme, for example) instead of adding the whole site.

 Once you've added your project, you'll see CodeKit look something like this:

 4. Configure the CodeKit Project's Settings